MCockayne/Electricity_Peak_Demand_Analysis/README.md

 My goal is to develop tools in R that help in understanding the nature of Peak Demand based on my twenty year experience in the electric utility industry.

+#####Linear Model

-If we use linear regression to model peak demand as a function of maximum temperature and minimum temperature we obtain the following 3D Scatter Plot.
+If we use linear regression to model peak demand as a function of maximum and minimum temperature we obtain the following 3D Scatter Plot.

 ![Screenshot of Linear Model for Peak Demand](linear_model.png)